Dholydai/The_Post-Mech_Praxis/README.md

 Please visit https://post-mech.com

 Note: Received new Rev 2 PCBs from PCBWay for two-hand keyboards, and the reversable PCBs for single-hand Dvorak keyboards.
-The quality of is excellent.
+Now building #4.
+The quality of the PCB is excellent.

 Dholydai